GESIS-Methods-Hub/guidelines/README.md

     Yes, you can write a tutorial about other developers methods as your contribution.
 You can also write tutorials about methods not published on Methods Hub but are of interest to the Methods Hub audience.
 For more details, please visit the method guide and template.

-1. Where should the method code be hosted?
+1. Where should the method or tutorial code be hosted?

-    The method must be publicly accessible on GitHub.
+    The method or tutorial must be publicly accessible from a Git repository, this includes GitHub, GitLab and others.

 1. What happens when I submit my method?